 "Plan A means to continue in Olympic distance, and plan B, to prepare the Ironman"

 The London Games will mark the future of Raña.
 "Plan A involves continuing in Olympic distance, and plan B, preparing for the Ironman."
 Unless he achieves a magnificent result in the Games, he will lean towards the long distance. «Right now I have the illusion of a youth to arrive in London.
 But I already lived everything in the Olympic distance and I would like to finish in Hawaii ».

 Raña, who will be 33 years old at the Games, sees himself capable of preparing for the Ironman. «It is an interesting option due to age.
 You have to dedicate more hours, but in a calmer way.
 I love training; I'm going to enjoy It would take several races to shoot me, but he calls me.
 I would end my career fully motivated."

 "A giant market"

-The federative triathlon limits sponsorships, but the Ironman, a private event, does not put barriers to business. «In Olympic distance, either you are in the top ten, or it is difficult to make money.
-The Ironman sells its image better, and there is a giant market ”, considers Raña.
-The Ordense was fifth in the X-Terra, a mountain triathlon that also takes place in Hawaii, where he finished fifth, ahead of former cyclist Lance Armstrong. «There I already made contacts in case I finish in the Ironman.
-People know me and know that I went through cycling ", says Raña, who gives an example:"Eneko Llanos it was smart.
-He saw that in Olympic distance he was already regular, and in the long run he is one of the good ones.
-He has already won the Arizona Ironman and has a name.
+The federative triathlon limits sponsorships, but the Ironman, a private test, does not put barriers to business.
+“In Olympic distance, either you are in the top ten, or it is difficult to make money.
+The Ironman sells its image better, and there is a huge market”, considers Raña.
+The order was fifth in the X-Terra, a mountain triathlon that is also held in Hawaii, where he finished fifth, ahead of former cyclist Lance Armstrong. «There I already made contacts in case I end up in the Ironman.
+People know me and know that I went through cycling, "says Raña, who gives an example:"Eneko Llanos it was clever.
+He saw that in the Olympic distance he was already regular, and in the long run he is one of the good ones.
+He already won the Arizona Ironman and has a name ».